no-good-names/no-good-names/README.md

 ## About me

-I'm a full stack developer, been coding for 4 years 🙂
+I'm a C/C++ programmer for 4 years 🙂

 ## Projects